 Where to have the ceremony and when?

-Some of the most popular locations requiring a permit to ensure your time won't conflict with another couple are the Ladies Pavilion, The Cop Cot, Wagner Cove, and Shakespeare's Garden.
-Permits are $25 and can be bought via the park's website with 30 days notice.
-You can have acoustic but no amplified music with that permit.
+Some of the most popular locations require a permit to ensure your time won't conflict with another couple.
+The Ladies Pavilion, The Cop Cot, Wagner Cove, and Shakespeare's Garden are location I'd always recommend getting one.
+See my ceremony locations guide for the top locations and suggestions on permits.

 In terms of picking a date, the park is lovely and different in every season!

 However, there is one time of the year I suggest avoiding planning a wedding if you want photos around the Bethesda Fountain and Terrace.
-In 2020, that area will be hosting a gala for the Friends of the Central Park Conservancy on June 3rd.
-(They do it every year around that time) The terrace will be unaccessible the day of, two days before and after the event.
-Avoid scheduling a wedding in Central Park June 1-5, 2020.
+The Friends of the Central Park Conservancy typically host an event, The Taste of Summer, in early June.
+(They do it every year around the first week in June on a weekday) The terrace will be unaccessible the day of, two days before and after the event.
 If the terrace area isn't important to you, there are plenty of other areas in the park to marry and take portraits.